DreamWorks Pictures: Founding and Universal distribution (1994–2005)

-The original company was founded following Jeffrey Katzenberg's resignation from the Walt Disney Company in 1994.
+The original company was founded following Jeffrey Katzenberg's resignation from The Walt Disney Company in 1994.
 Katzenberg approached director Steven Spielberg and music executive David Geffen about forming a live-action and animation film studio, which had not been done in decades due to the risk and expense, but all three were very successful.
 They agreed on three conditions: They would make fewer than nine movies a year, they would be free to work for other studios if they chose, and they would go home in time for dinner.
 They officially founded DreamWorks SKG on October 12, 1994, with financial backing of $33 million from each of the three partners plus $500 million from Microsoft co-founder Paul Allen, and $300 million from CJ Group heiress Miky Lee, giving the CJ Group an 11% stake in DreamWorks; the deal was also initially understood to include distribution rights to DreamWorks films across Asia excluding Japan, although CJ ultimately handled rights for only China, South Korea and Hong Kong, with all other international territories handled by United International Pictures (UIP).
 Their new studio was based at offices on the Universal Studios Lot, in the same bungalow as Amblin Entertainment.
 Despite access to sound stages and sets, DreamWorks preferred to film motion pictures on location.
 Usually, however, the company would film in a soundstage or set in a major studio.
 Shortly after DreamWorks was founded, the media dubbed Spielberg, Katzenberg and Geffen as "the three amigos".
-Despite Geffen's initial investment, it was reported in October 1994 that DreamWorks would only produce live-action/animated films, television programs and interactive entertainment.
+Despite Geffen's initial investment, it was reported in October 1994 that DreamWorks would only produce live-action and animated films, television programs and interactive entertainment.
 There were rumors that Warner Bros.
 Records CEO Mo Ostin might collaborate at DreamWorks with Geffen, who himself was still contracted to work at Geffen Records.
 The company eventually expanded into music once Geffen stepped down from Geffen Records in April 1995, and Ostin would be hired as leader of DreamWorks' music operations that October.
 By 1998, DreamWorks was labelled as "multifaceted entertainment", with the company describing its ambition in 1997 as being to nurture creative breakthroughs in "every field" of entertainment.

 In December 1994, DreamWorks Television was formed after DreamWorks agreed to a $200 million seven-year television production joint venture with Capital Cities/ABC.
 The company was set up to produce series for broadcast networks, cable channels and first run syndication, with no first-look guarantee for ABC, but financial incentives favored the network.
 Their first show, Champions, was scheduled as a mid-season replacement for ABC.
 Dan McDermott was named the division's chief executive in June 1995.
 DreamWorks Television's first success was Spin City on ABC, the parent company of which was bought by The Walt Disney Company in February 1996.
 In 2002, the DreamWorks joint venture agreement with ABC ended.
 That agreement was replaced by a development agreement with NBC, with a first look clause.
-In 2013, DreamWorks Television merged with Amblin Television.
+In September 2013, DreamWorks Television merged with Amblin Television.